yuvalgeva77/chat-app/README.md

 - **Modern UI** - Clean, professional interface with loading states
 - **Error Handling** - Graceful error messages and recovery

-## Purpose

-This application was designed to:
-- Present a professional profile in an engaging, interactive format
-- Demonstrate technical expertise in full-stack development and AI integration
-- Showcase the ability to build production-ready AI applications
-- Provide a memorable experience for potential employers and collaborators

 ## Key Design Decisions

 ### 1. Response Generation Architecture